Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 | Exit Conditions | Explicit termination by user input. |
 | Special Requirements | Available screen resolution must be 1280 x 720 pixels.|

 ##### 5a.

 The Rocket Status display must show the position of the rocket on a map, using satellite imagery to convey the position to the user with recognizable imagery and a colored icon to represent the rocket.
 The position of the rocket on the map must be updated autonomously with each update from the Rocket Avionics Package.
 The satellite imagery used for this function must be cacheable, so that it will function in a launch site without reliable internet access.

 ##### 5b.

 If the Rocket Avionics Package reports rotation and velocity, the Rocket Status Display will show a conceptual diagram of a rocket on a horizon, conveying its orientation.
-A vector diagram overlayed will show any velocity and acceleration data provided, also including the constant force of gravity, creating an incomplete force diagram allowing the user to visualize the rockets second-to-second status.
+A vector diagram overlaid will show any velocity and acceleration data provided, also including the constant force of gravity, creating an incomplete force diagram allowing the user to visualize the rockets second-to-second status.

 ##### 5c.

 In the event that the connection between the MCS and the Rocket Avionics Package is severed unexpectedly, the Rocket Status display must report this in a timely manner to the user to avoid confusion with 'stuck' values.
-This warning must take up 25% of the screen area so that it is noticable.
+This warning must take up 25% of the screen area so that it is noticeable.

 ##### 5d.